AI Integration Guide

 With this workflow active, you can:

-- Run multiple events simultaneously with zero extra admin
+• Run multiple events simultaneously with zero extra admin — each Router route handles its own group independently

-- Track conversion data directly in Stripe — payment volume, drop-off at checkout, revenue per event
+• Track conversion data directly in Stripe — see payment volume, drop-off at checkout, and revenue per event

 Troubleshooting

-Filter blocking all events: Almost always incorrect token mapping.
+Almost always caused by incorrect token mapping.
 Delete both filter conditions and re-add them fresh by navigating through the token picker: Stripe → Raw Webhook Data → data → object → payment_status.
 Never type paths manually.

 Found this useful?
 Share it or explore more guides.